iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 $$ p = \sum_{\omega \in \Omega} p_\omega \cdot \delta_\omega(x).$$

-Since we need the $p_s$ to represent the probability of outcome $\omega$, not every linear combination of deltas is acceptable.
+Since the $p_\omega$ represents the probability of outcome $\omega$, not every linear combination of deltas is acceptable.
-To produce a probability distribution, We need the coefficients to form a _convex combination_, i.e.,
+To produce a probability distribution, the coefficients must form a _convex combination_, i.e.,

 $$ p_\omega \ge 0 \text{ and } \sum_{\omega \in \Omega} p_\omega = 1.$$

-The set of all such coefficients is known as the **standard simplex** (simplex for short, from now on).
+The set of all such coefficients is known as the **standard simplex** (from now on, just _simplex_ for short).
 It is a compact convex subset of $\R^{N}$ and, as such, has a clear notion of uniform probability inherited from the Lebesgue measure.
-Furthermore, since the set $\Omega$ is fixed, sampling a random probability distribution on it is equivalent to sampling the probability coefficients.
+Furthermore, since the set $\Omega$ is fixed, sampling a random probability distribution is equivalent to sampling the coefficients.
-Therefore, we reduce our problem to a more geometrical one: generating points uniformly in the simplex.
+This way, our problem becomes geometrical: how to generate points uniformly in the simplex.

 How to Sample From the Standard Simplex